Subaru-PFS/spt_target_uploader/docs/docs/validation.md

 ### Duplicated `ob_code`

-`ob_code` are checked not to have duplicates.
+`ob_code`s are checked not to have duplicates.
 Along with the error message, invalid rows will be displayed.

 !!! danger "Errors are raised in the following case"